 Avorek (Diclofenac potassium)

-click MECHANISM OF ACTION
+go to site MECHANISM OF ACTION

 Diclofenac potassium is a nonsteroidal anti-inflammatory drug (NSAID) that exhibits analgesic, anti-inflammatory and anti-pyretic properties.
 The mechanism of action of diclofenac potassium, like that of other NSAIDs, is not completely understood but may be related to prostaglandin synthesis inhibition.